PhD Student · University of Toronto

 Yifan Qu

-I am Yifan Qu, a PhD student at University of Toronto, advised by Prof. Christina Christara.
-My research interests are graph neural networks, numerical methods, and scientific computing.
-My previous work focuses on developing efficient computational methods for PDE-based models, numerical algorithms, and image processing.
+I am a PhD student at the University of Toronto, advised by Prof. Christina Christara.
+My research sits at the intersection of graph neural networks, numerical methods, and scientific computing — with a focus on developing efficient computational methods for PDE-based models, numerical algorithms, and image processing.
+I am a member of the Numerical Analysis Group at UofT CS.

-I received my undergraduate degree (BSc Honours) in Applied Mathematics and Computational Mathematics from the University of Waterloo, where I was advised by Prof. Hans De Sterck and Prof. Andrea Scott.
+I received my BSc Honours in Applied Mathematics and Computational Mathematics from the University of Waterloo, where I was advised by Prof. Hans De Sterck and Prof. Andrea Scott.

 River Ice Classification with GNNs